Biden's $15 wage proposal: Job killer or a boon for workers?

 Assessing Biden’s $15 plan, for instance, economists at Morgan Stanley have concluded that “the impact to employment, positive or negative, would be minimal, while the social benefits to lifting real wages of lower-income earners and millions out of poverty are substantial.’’

-Congress hasn't raised the minimum wage for more than 11 years — the longest gap between increases.
+The federal government introduced a minimum wage to a Depression-scarred country in 1938.
+Though Congress has raised the minimum over time, it hasn't done so for more than 11 years — the longest gap between increases.
+Adjusted for inflation, $7.25 in 2009 dollars would be about $8.80 now.
+Twenty-nine states and Washington, D.C., have already adopted minimum wages above the federal $7.25.

+The United States lags behind other developed countries in the size of its minimum wage.
+In 2018, the U.S. minimum amounted to 33% of the nation’s median earnings — dead-last among 31 countries in the Organization for Economic Cooperation and Development.
+By contrast, Canada's minimum wage came to 51% of median income, France's 62%

-Biden’s plan would shake things up.
-He proposes gradually raising the $7.25 minimum wage to $15 an hour by 2025, starting with a jump to $9.50 this year.
+Biden’s plan would shake things up entirely.
+He proposes gradually raising the wage to $15 an hour by 2025, starting with a jump to $9.50 this year.
 Thereafter, it would be indexed to grow at the same rate as the U.S. median wage — the point at which half earn more and half earn less.

+Advocates say that raising wages at the bottom of the pay scale would help relieve income inequality, including racial disparities in earnings.
+The liberal Economic Policy Institute estimates that 31% of African Americans and 26% of Latinos would receive a raise if the federal minimum wage were elevated to $15 an hour.

+Two economists at the University of California Berkeley, Ellora Derenoncourt and Claire Montialoux, reported last year that the expansion of the minimum wage in the 1960s and 1970s “played a critical role’’ in temporarily narrowing the income gap between white and Black workers.
+They concluded that “minimum wage policy can play a critical role in reducing racial economic disparities.’’

 The two economists surveyed 410 fast-food restaurants in both states.
 Their surprising discovery: The restaurants in New Jersey, despite the burden of a higher minimum wage, actually added more jobs than those in Pennsylvania did.